fluid-cloudnative/fluid/GOVERNANCE.md

 Decisions are made based on consensus between maintainers.
 In extreme cases, a simple majority voting process is invoked where each maintainer receives one vote.

-Proposals and ideas can either be submitted for agreement via a github issue or PR.
+Proposals and ideas can either be submitted for agreement via a github issue or Pull Request.

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background